 The course starts with a gentle par 4, but a long and straight drive is required if you are to have a clear view of the green with your second.
 A stretch of sandy waste on the right and two fairway bunkers on the left add to the pressure of your opening tee shot.
 The green is well protected too, with bunkers left and right, and the undulating green requires some thought about the best positioning of your approach shot.

 The 5th hole is the first of the par 3’s on the course and it is a beauty.
-At 181 yds for the back tees, it is not overly long.
-Behind the green the creek lurks ominously but to reach the putting surface you must take enough club to carry the large sand trap eating into the front left of the green.
-The large bean-shaped green is deceptive, and you need to have a close look at the pin location here, because if you hit your ball to the wrong part of the green, you will do well to take only two putts.
+At 181 yds from the back tees, it is not overly long.
+Behind the green the creek lurks ominously but to reach the putting surface you must take enough club to carry the large sand trap that eats into the front of the green.
+The large bean-shaped surface is deceptive, and you need to have a close look at the pin location here, because if you hit your ball to the wrong part of the green, you will do well to take only two putts.

 The course sets up for a thrilling finale with its two par 4 closing holes.
 The 17th and 18th have the creek guarding the entire left side of the fairway.
 While the 17th is reasonably straight forward, the 18th requires good course management and shot-making all the way to the cup.
 There is water on the left of the fairway and a long bunker on the right, beyond which is water again.
 A good drive will still leave you with a long iron into the tiered and sloping green, or play safe and choose to lay up before the water which guards the front.